 - Consultation from data users

 - ELSTAT is collecting formal and informal feedback from HBS' data main users.

 - Dissemination of aggregated HBS data accomplished in several ways:

 - Electronic publication of tables

-- Print-out tables
+- o Print-out tables

-- Dissemination of tables and metadata (statistical and methodological contents, questionnaires, etc.)

-via internet ("www.statistics.gr")
+- Dissemination of tables and metadata (statistical and methodological contents, questionnaires, etc.) via internet ("www.statistics.gr")

-- Press releases in different topics
+- o Press releases

-- Promotion of users' microdata base
+- Promotion of users' micro data base

-A users' microdata base has been constructed, using the anonymisation criteria adopted also in the EU-SILC project.
-This base is available to anyone interested for free.
+A users' micro data base has been constructed, using the anonymisation criteria adopted also in the EU-SILC project.
+This database is available to anyone interested, for free.